OpenResearchInstitute/adi_adrv9371_zc706/design_docs/cobs_decoder/COBS_dec-Entity-Design.md

 ![Timing Diagram 3](COBS_dec_3.svg)

-Because the first sequence does not include a zero at the end, the decoder output must skip a clock cycle to stay aligned one cycle behind the input.
+Because the first sequence does not include a zero at the end, the decoder output must skip a clock cycle to stay aligned two cycles behind the input.
 This is no problem: we just drop m_tvalid for that clock cycle, which causes the data consumer to wait.
 It doesn't matter what we present on `m_tdata` during that cycle.

 In order to implement this special case, we create a new signal called `case_255`.
 It is set when we load `count` with a length of 255, and cleared when we load any other length.
 Then we know to deassert `m_tvalid` when `count` equals 1 and `case_255` is high.
 We also need to reassert `m_tvalid` one cycle later.
-Since we'll be writing more complicated rules for `m_tvalid` in the next section, we'll defer the details until then.

-This diagram shows another interesting case.
-After the 254 bytes in the first sequence, we have three bytes left in the frame, all non-zero.
-There is no sequence defined in COBS to send just three non-zero bytes.
-Instead, COBS sends the sequence for three non-zero bytes followed by a 0.
-The decoder has to recognize that this zero is beyond the end of the frame, and not output it.
-It can recognize this case by noting that the next byte of input, which would be the next sequence length if we were not at the end of a frame, is instead 0, the frame separator.
-So, we still deassert `m_tvalid` when `s_tdata` is 0, just as before.
+    on rising edge of clk,
+      if counter_load is high and tdata_d == 255, case_255 goes high
+      elsif counter_load is high, case_255 goes low

+      counter_load_d loads from counter_load

+      m_tvalid goes low if frame_sep is high m_tvalid goes low if counter_load is high and case_255 is high m_tvalid goes high if counter_load_d is high
 ### Timing Diagram 4 Walkthrough

 Now we will begin to introduce the complexity of handling the AXI-S handshaking signals.
 This timing diagram shows several cases where the `s_tvalid` signal from the data source goes low.